smartdevicelink/sdl_overview_guides/docs/Policies/Policy Fields/index.md

 ## Vehicle Data

 This section can be used to define custom vehicle data values for a system, as well as add capabilities for newer vehicle data items on an older module without updating the system software.
-See [SDL-0173](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0173-Read-Generic-Network-Signal-data.md) for more details.
+See [this guide](https://smartdevicelink.com/en/guides/core/integrating-your-hmi/vehicle-data/#custom-vehicle-data) for more details.